boazbk/tcs/lec_02_representation.md

 The study of representing data as strings, including issues such as _compression_ and _error corrections_ falls under the purview of _information theory_, as covered in the classic textbook of Cover and Thomas [@CoverThomas06].
 Representations are also studied in the field of _data structures design_, as covered in texts such as  [@CLRS].

-The question of whether to represent integers with most significant digit first or last is known as [Big Endian vs. Little Endian](https://betterexplained.com/articles/understanding-big-and-little-endian-byte-order/) representation.
+The question of whether to represent integers with the most significant digit first or last is known as [Big Endian vs. Little Endian](https://betterexplained.com/articles/understanding-big-and-little-endian-byte-order/) representation.
 This terminology comes from Cohen's [@cohen1981holy]  entertaining and informative paper about the conflict between adherents of both schools which he compared to the warring tribes in Jonathan Swift's _"Gulliver's Travels"_.
 The two's complement representation of signed integers was suggested in von Neumann's classic report [@vonNeumann45] that detailed the design approaches for a stored-program computer, though similar representations have been used even earlier in abacus and other mechanical computation devices.